 DI: When was your last exhibition and where was it?
 And when do you want to hold your next exhibition?

-KiyokaYamazuki : I did a small exhibition in November 2022.
-Also, although it is not a design exhibition, I exhibited at the New York art expo in New York in 2019.
+KiyokaYamazuki 山附貴世香 : In July 2023, I had an exhibition with two of my mentor illustrators.
+Also, although it wasn't a design exhibition, I exhibited at the New York Art Expo held in New York in 2019.

 DI: Where does the design inspiration for your works come from?
 How do you feed your creativity?
 What are your sources of inspirations?